HermioneGranger-Kevin/Go-Project-for-Connecting-Database/README.md

 # Go-Project-for-Connecting-Database

-The codes of web of golang are here.
+We can connect database by go now.

-**This is first time to have a file folder in my repository.**
+**Important Event: This is first time to have a file folder in my repository.**